Responsible Conduct of Research, Scholarship and Creative Activities

 Non-Disclosure Agreements, Intellectual Property and Export Controls (RCR-3648-ILTVC), April 23, 2024

-Possible Options for Annual Refresher RCR Education
+Possible Options for Annual Refresher RECR Education

-The Center for Statistical Training and Consultation (CSTAT) at MSU offers seminars and workshops regularly (at least once each semester) that can fulfill Annual Refresher RCR Education requirements.
+The Center for Statistical Training and Consultation (CSTAT) at MSU offers seminars and workshops regularly (at least once each semester) that can fulfill Annual Refresher RECR Education requirements.
 Details on the workshops and other events can be found at https://cstat.msu.edu/events.
 Example workshops include:

 RCR